najmaabdii/najmaabdii/README.md

 - 👋 Hi, I’m @najmaabdii
-- 👀 I’m interested in ... a better life
+- 👀 I’m interested in ... money money money
 - 🌱 I’m currently learning ... how to code
 - 💞️ I’m looking to collaborate on ... nothing at this time lol
 - 📫 How to reach me ... please dont sksks